raganwald-deprecated/homoiconic/2010/04/igesture.md

 How I came to write iGesture
 ===

 As [mentioned][sw], I have been working on a personal project, a [Go server][go].
+I recently extracted [iGesture][ig], an event-driven model for supporting *gestures* (like swiping the screen) from my Go server.
+Here's how that came about.
+I hope you find it interesting.

-I've started with jQTouch, an excellent framework for writing iPhone applications using HTML, CSS, and JQuery.
-One of the nice things about jQTouch is that it provides callbacks for a common gesture, *swiping*.
+I started the UI for my Go application on jQTouch, an excellent framework for writing iPhone applications using HTML, CSS, and JQuery.
+One of the nice things about jQTouch is that it provides the `swipe` custom event for a common gesture, *swiping*.
 I like using gestures on the iPhone because screen space is very limited.
 Visible affordances like buttons take away from space to display valuable information like a game board.
 Furthermore, because of [Fitts' Law](http://en.wikipedia.org/wiki/Fitts's_law "Fitts's law - Wikipedia, the free encyclopedia"), making the affordances smaller makes them harder to use.

 Gestures are the ultimate trade-off in favour of making commands highly usable, because you can use the entire screen.
 They also give you the maximum amount of screen real estate for information, because you don't need to display controls.
 They do so by providing the absolute minimum in discoverability, because there is no clue that anything will happen if you swipe the screen or perform some other gesture.

 How is a user to know that swiping the screen from left to right displays the previous board position?
 In my Go interface, I can't solve this problem but I do provide some hints to help the user remember what the gestures do when they try them: I animate the result.
 For example, I animate a slide when the user swipes horizontally, providing a spatial navigation metaphor suggesting that they are "moving backwards and forwards in time."
 If swiping downwards reveals game info, you can likewise animate the info sliding down from the top to cover the current game board.
 Users will quickly guess that a swipe up will slide the game info back upwards.

 Sliding something to cover something else suggests modality.
 Sliding the current thing out while sliding something else in suggests an infinite ribbon of information with some sort of scalar relationship along the axis of movement.
 Or so I rationalize my design to myself.

 jQTouch provides a simple event model.
-You get a `swipe` event, and you examine it for direction.
+You get the one `swipe` event, and you examine it for direction.
 Here's some of the code was using at the time:

     var swiper = function(event, data) {
       if (data.direction == 'left') {